When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How to Use a Blanket as a Nursing Cover

-Bring your baby to your chest, and drape the excess fabric over them, providing privacy and protection.
+Bring your baby to your chest and drape the excess fabric over them.
+This creates a little tent for privacy.

-To switch sides, simply move the makeshift nursing cover to the opposite side.
+To switch breasts, simply slide the blanket over to cover the other side.

 Pro Tip